sannalda/isotv/docs/prion.md

 # Prion

-Furthermore, prion subsequences are another way to study the translation effects of transcripts.
+Furthermore, prion subsequences are another way to study the functional effects of transcripts.

 [PLAAC](https://github.com/whitehead/plaac) was implemented to identify prion subsequences.